acowley/cabbage/README.md

 This will set flag `foo` to `True` and flag `bar` to `False` for the package `PackageName`.

+*NOTE*: The `cabbage` tool will not overwrite a `shell.nix` if one exists, so, if you want `cabbage` to generate a fresh default `shell.nix`, delete the old one first.

 See the
 [overview](https://github.com/acowley/cabbage/blob/master/Nix-notes.org#overview)
 section of the source code for more information.